OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 - Scene-based composition with unlimited audio and video sources

-- Advanced encoding settings: x264, NVENC, QuickSync, AV1 support
+- Advanced encoding: x264, NVENC, QuickSync, and AV1 support

 - Audio mixer with per-source filters (noise suppression, compression, gain)

-- Plugin ecosystem with hundreds of community extensions
+- Plugin ecosystem with hundreds of community-built extensions

 - Studio Mode for pre-staging scenes before switching live